smartcontractkit/documentation/docs/vrf/v2/examples/programmatic-subscription.md

 1. Note that you can also add and test consumer contracts using the same programmatic subscription.
 To do so:

-   1. create and deploy a consumer contract that includes the following components:
+   1. Create and deploy a consumer contract that includes the following components:

       - The `requestRandomWords()` function and the required variables and your subscription ID.
       - The `fulfillRandomWords()` callback function.